Quinta0/Quinta0/README.md

 ## About Me

 > Hi!
-I'm Pietro, an IT Support–certified Economics student (USI, Lugano) with 5+ years' experience in system administration, virtualization, and network infrastructure.
+I'm Pietro, but friends call me Quinta, an Economics student (USI, Lugano) with 5+ years' experience in system administration, virtualization, and network infrastructure.
 >
 > I engineer robust, secure, and scalable solutions—delivering production-grade servers (90%+ uptime) and infrastructure for clients and personal projects.
 >